boazbk/crypto/lec_12_lattices.md

 Our solution for this is simple- just add more equations!
 If the encryptor adds a random subset of equations then there are $2^m$ possibilities for that, and an attacker can't guess them all.
 That is, if the rows of $A$ are $a_1,\ldots,a_m$, then we can pick a vector $w \in \{0,1\}^m$ at random, and consider the equation $\langle a ,x \rangle = y$ where $a = \sum w_i a_i$ and $y = \sum w_i y_i$.
-In other words, we can think of this as the equation $w^\top A x = \langle w,y \rangle$ (note that $\langle w,y \rangle = w^\top y$ and so we can think of this as the equation that we obtain from $Ax = y$ by multiplying both sides on the right by the row vector $w^\top$).
+In other words, we can think of this as the equation $w^\top A x = \langle w,y \rangle$ (note that $\langle w,y \rangle = w^\top y$ and so we can think of this as the equation that we obtain from $Ax = y$ by multiplying both sides on the left by the row vector $w^\top$).

-Thus, at least intuitively, the following encryption scheme would be "secure" in the Gaussian-elimination free world of attackers that haven't taken freshman linear algebra:
+Thus, at least intuitively, the following encryption scheme would be "secure" in the Gaussian elimination-free world of attackers that haven't taken freshman linear algebra:

 ::: { .quote}